CHANGE HOMES FOR CLIMATE – SOLAR PROGRAM

 6.0 Reporting Requirements

-The Applicant shall fully cooperate with EEA in reporting progress on the project.
+The Applicant shall fully cooperate with the City of Edmonton in reporting progress on the project.

 7.0 Evaluation, Measurement and Verification

 The Applicant must also provide any other documentation requested by the program administrator.
-If the Applicant fails to provide information within a reasonable time on reasonable notice, as determined by EEA, for the audit and evaluation of the project, the Applicant may be required to refund any payments received under the Program, as well as forfeit any future payments under the Program.
+If the Applicant fails to provide information within a reasonable time on reasonable notice, as determined by the City of Edmonton, for the audit and evaluation of the project, the Applicant may be required to refund any payments received under the Program, as well as forfeit any future payments under the Program.

 8.2 Right of Set-Off